MLOps-KNDS/backend/db_scripts/readme.md

 1. To run these scripts, you need to set your credentials in the [database.ini](../app/database.ini) file.
+2. Enter the [app](/db_scripts/app) folder in a terminal.
-2. Create and activate a python virtual environment and install requirements from the [requirements.txt](../requirements.txt) file.
+3. Create and activate a python virtual environment and install requirements from the [requirements.txt](../requirements.txt) file.

 On GNU/Linux or macOS, run the following commands in the terminal: